hakanonymos/ransomware-fud_2018/README.md

 # ransomware-fud_2018
 this ransomware encrypts all the files of the hard drive, Disk D, E ....
-USB key,I'm in no way responsible for your actions it's just to learn programming ransomware . tutoriel youtub https://www.youtube.com/watch?v=2r9zQUkbvx8&t=11s
-I tested in the video with Avast antivirus, it is no longer detected by free antivirus, Avast, Avira ...... etc https://www.youtube.com/watch?v=UQ2UOsGUQpM&feature=youtu.be  RANSOMWARE VS AVAST AND AVIRA ANTIVIRUS I just used the loocky message :
+USB key,I'm in no way responsible for your actions it's just to learn programming ransomware . tutoriel youtub https://www.youtube.com/watch?v=2r9zQUkbvx8&t=11s  , I tested in this video with Avast antivirus, it is no detected by free antivirus, Avast, Avira ...... etc https://www.youtube.com/watch?v=UQ2UOsGUQpM&feature=youtu.be  RANSOMWARE VS AVAST AND AVIRA ANTIVIRUS I just used the loocky message :